Mary Pinkett

-Mary Pinkett (née Glover) (September 8, 1926 - December 4, 2003) served in the New York City Council from 1974 to 2001, representing the 28th and 35th districts.
+Mary Pinkett (née Glover) (September 8, 1926 – December 4, 2003) served in the New York City Council from 1974 to 2001, representing the 28th and 35th districts.
 She was the first black New York City Councilwoman.

 Early life and career

 Pinkett grew up in Crown Heights with her sister Loretta.
-As a young adult, Pinkett attended night classes Brooklyn College in order to receive her Bachelor's degree and later moved to Clinton Hill.
-She worked for the New York City Health and Hospitals Corporation before become involved in organized labor.
-Pinkett would eventually become President of Social Services Employees Union, Local 371 and Vice President of District Council 37.
+As a young adult, Pinkett attended night classes at Brooklyn College to receive her Bachelor's degree and later moved to Clinton Hill.
+She worked for the New York City Health and Hospitals Corporation before becoming involved in organized labor.
+Pinkett would eventually become President of the Social Services Employees Union, Local 371 and Vice President of District Council 37.

 New York City Council

 After attending the 1972 Democratic National Convention in Miami, Florida, Pinkett ran for New York City Council's newly created 28th District in 1973 and won.
 She was the first black woman to be elected to the City Council.
 She would go on to serve in the City Council for 28 years, representing the 28th district for 18 years and the 35th district for 10 years.
 Due to a new term limit law, Pinkett was unable to run for re-election in 2001 and retired.
 Her successor, whom she endorsed, was James E. Davis.
 Davis would later be shot and killed in New York City Hall during his first term.